How can we help?

 Do I need to have a personal account with Stake before setting up an SMSF?

 No, you do not need a personal account with Stake in order to set up an SMSF.
-However, you will need to provide personal details to create a profile to which the SMSF account will be linked.
-The operations team will walk you through the process at the appropriate stage of onboarding.
+However, you will need to provide personal details to create a profile during the application phase to which the SMSF account will be linked.

 Is there a minimum cash balance I must retain?

-No, however you need to ensure you retain enough cash to cover any fees, insurance premiums and taxes payable.
+No, however you need to ensure you retain enough cash to cover any fees, insurance premiums and taxes when they fall due.

 Did you find this helpful?